lue-bird/elm-review-mini/README.md

-> Status: CLI isn't ready for use
+> Status: unpublished, a few helpers still missing

 elm-review-mini scans your [elm](https://elm-lang.org/) project to enforce conventions using reviews written in elm and [published as packages](https://dark.elm.dmy.fr/?q=elm-review-mini-).
-It takes heavy inspiration from [`jfmengels/elm-review`](https://dark.elm.dmy.fr/packages/jfmengels/elm-review/latest/) but focuses on a much simpler API and internals (see also [the feeling section](#feelings)).
+While heavily inspired by [`jfmengels/elm-review`](https://dark.elm.dmy.fr/packages/jfmengels/elm-review/latest/), it has a much simpler API, much lighter internals (see also [the feeling section](#feelings)) but also almost no published reviews so far.

 Use it in your project by adding this starter config with the CLI set up
 ```bash